-We learn about the world through using our senses, however for children with Sensory Processing Disorder, sometimes this can become difficult.
-Sensory bottles are an easy and cheap craft for children of all ages that incorporate sensory stimulation and can be personalized to fit your child’s preferences and needs.
+We learn about the world through using our senses; however, for children with Sensory Processing Disorder, sometimes this can become difficult.
+Sensory bottles are an easy and cheap craft for children of all ages that incorporate sensory stimulation.

-- A clear plastic water bottle any size will do, though, if you are making more than one, incorporate several different shapes and sizes, to provide variety and different sensory experiences.
+- A clear plastic water bottle of any size will be perfect for a sensory bottle.
+If you are making more than one, incorporate several different shapes and sizes to provide variety and different sensory experiences.

-- Small items to go inside the bottle this is where you get to get creative.
-Glitter, pom-poms, small toys, confetti, and buttons are a few suggestions.
+- Small items to go inside the sensory bottle.
+This is where you get to be creative.
+Sensory water bottles with glitter, pom-poms, small toys, confetti, and buttons are all popular options.

-- Clean the bottle thoroughly, making sure to remove any labels and stickers.
+- Clean your future sensory bottle thoroughly, and make sure to remove any labels and stickers.

 - Fill the bottle about 3/4 of the way full with water.

-- Add a few drops of food coloring in desired color.
-The more drops you add the darker the color.
+- Add a few drops of food coloring in the desired colors.
+The more drops you add, the darker the color.

-- Add your chosen items.
-Make sure you don’t add too many items, if you do it won’t “flow” properly.
+- Add your chosen sensory bottle items.
+Make sure you don’t add too many items, or it won’t “flow” properly.

 - Add some glue to the rim of the bottle and screw the lid on tightly.
-Hot glue is the most effective and the quickest at drying, but any glue will do.
-For added security you may want to add some duct tape over the lid.
+Hot glue is the most effective and the quickest drying, but any glue will do.
+For added security, you may want to add some duct tape over the lid.

-- Add a few small squirts of dish soap to your bottle for some fun bubble action every time you shake it.
+- Soap Sensory Bottle.
+Add a few small squirts of dish soap to your sensory bottle for some fun bubble action every time you shake it.

-- Fill your bottle 1/4 to 1/2 full of colored water, then add baby oil or mineral oil until the bottle is 3/4 full.
+- Lava Lamp With Baby Oil.
+Fill your bottle 1/4 to 1/2 full of colored water, then add baby oil or mineral oil until the bottle is 3/4 full.
 The oil and water stay separate, which can add some “lava lamp” type fun.

 It is important to allow your child to participate as much as possible when making the sensory bottle.
-Creating the bottle is an important part of the sensory experience.
-Even, if they are capable of creating the sensory bottle unassisted, be involved and interested in their project.
-Make a bottle as well and talk about the differences and similarities between your two creations.
-Remember, spending one-on-one time and making memories with your child is the most important part.
+Joining in with the sensory bottle DIY project is an important part of the sensory experience.
+Even if they are capable of creating the sensory bottle unassisted, be involved and interested in their work.
+Make your own bottle as well, and talk about the differences and similarities between your two creations.

 Making A Sensory Bottle